ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 </tbody>
 </table>

 Below is a table showing the average recall across all users for labels that had severity &lt;=2 (in the ground truth) and labels that had severity &gt;=3, along with the number of labels that fall into each of those categories.

-We also ran a two sample t-test with 236 degrees of freedom, where the null hypothesis is that the average (mean) recall for the low severity labels is equal to the average recall for the high severity labels.
-We got a p-values of 0.014.
-Thus, with an alpha level of 0.05, we reject the null hypothesis, and conclude that the means are in fact different.
-And we can see that the high severity recall is higher than the low severity recall, which matches our intuition.
+We also created a binomial mixed effects model to determine the relationship between severity and recall.
+We had severity (high or low) as the fixed effect and user id nested in route id as random effects.
+We modeled recall as binomial and used a logistic link function.
+Using a likelihood ratio test (LRT), we found the contribution of the fixed effect (severity) to be statistically significant (likelihood ratio = 8.438, p = 0.004).

 <table style="width:100%;">
 <colgroup>